VRT Zendstation Egem

 It was built in 1973 and is located in Egem in Pittem, West Flanders, Belgium.
-It is the tallest structure in Belgium.
+It was the tallest structure in Belgium, the Sint-Pieters-Leeuw Tower beats it with its 302 meters in height.
 Since 2008 the tower is owned and operated by Norkring België.

 Radio services broadcast from the site (particularly those of the VRT) can be received in parts of neighbouring countries.
-Reception of the VRT services can regularly be received in the southern provinces of the Netherlands, Nord-Pas-de-Calais in Northern France and Kent in South East England.
+Reception of the VRT services can regularly be received in the southern provinces of the Netherlands, Nord-Pas-de-Calais in Northern France and Kent in Southeast England.